Installation

 coqide &

-Tactician has now learned from the standard library and should be able to synthesize proofs regarding it.
+After installing coq-tactician-stdlib, Tactician has learned from the standard library and should be able to synthesize proofs regarding it.